joopringelberg/perspectives-react/README.md

 --- | ---
 viewname | The **local name** of a View.

+As this component is composed of `View`, passes the same properties on.

 ### ViewOnInternalRole
 Selects the View `viewname` of the InternalRole of the Context.
 Use this Component directly inside a Component that provides a Context, such as `Context` of `BoundContext`.